CasTruyers/PXL-DeltaRobot-LabviewZMQ-API/README.md

 ### DisableAxis
 **Message:** DeltaRobot>DisableAxis>

-Disables all the axis thus no current will flow through the motor and it can be moved by hand if you are big boi.
+Disables all the axis thus no current will flow through the motor and it can be moved by hand if you big boi.

 When executing a Home or Move command the axis will automatically enable.